Robotics-Club-IIT-BHU/ROS-Specialization-22/week2/Learning from ros wiki.md

 I will leave the answer on [Kostas Danillidis-Proff at University of Pennsylvania](https://www.coursera.org/lecture/robotics-perception/rotations-and-translations-eTSMz)

-In the video you can find how different transformations need to be consider just for a single camera.
-But real robotics applications not just limits to a camera but include sensors like [IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit), [GPS](https://en.wikipedia.org/wiki/Global_Positioning_System), [LaserScan](https://en.wikipedia.org/wiki/Laser_scanning), [Encoders](https://www.encoder.com/article-what-is-an-encoder), and many more like this can be included, Hence to make all sensor synchronized ROS reduces the overhead of managing transformations differently but made a compact way of handling these through tf package.
-Additionally, it can be extended for joints, links transformations as well and allows you to view your entire robot urdf and all its parent and child frames using TF_ViewFrames.
+In the video you can find how different transformations need to be considered just for a single camera.
+Now add to that the plethora of sensors you can use on your robot like LaserScan, Encoders, GPS, IMU and so on.
+ROS Tf package is an abstraction which handles all transformations for you at all times.

 To learn more thoroughly about it Refer [ROS-Wiki/tf](http://wiki.ros.org/tf).